Stocks drift as steadying yields calm Wall Street after fall

 Several profit reports also drove trading as the earnings season draws to a close.
 More than 95% of companies in the S&P 500 have reported earnings, with overall growth of about 6%, according to FactSet.

 Macy’s rose 3.7% after beating Wall Street’s second-quarter expectations, and J.M.
-Smucker gained 3.8% after delivering a sweet forecast despite inflation eating into its results.
-Zoom Video Communications slumped nearly 15% after cutting its financial forecast for the year.
+Smucker gained 3.9% after delivering a sweetened financial forecast despite inflation eating into its results.
+Zoom Video Communications slumped 16.2% after cutting its financial forecast for the year.

-Twitter fell 5.2% on reports that a former head of security filed whistleblower complaints with U.S. officials, alleging that the company misled regulators about its cybersecurity defenses and its problems with fake accounts.
-The allegations come amid the ongoing dispute with billionaire CEO Elon Musk, who is trying to withdraw his $44 billion takeover bid for the social media company.
+Twitter fell 6% after a whistleblower alleged the company misled regulators about its cybersecurity defenses, privacy protections and its ability to detect and root out fake accounts.
+The social media company is in the middle of trying to force Tesla CEO Elon Musk to consummate his $44 billion takeover offer for it.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.